 This aspect of the music curriculum is one of my favorites- I LOVE working with students.
 I love that it is a great challenge for both teacher and student.
 There is a tremendous amount of responsibility on the student to adequately prepare materials so the lesson time is not wasted and there is a tremendous amount of responsibility on the part of the teacher to help direct that energy in a productive way that fosters discovery (you cannot force discovery with the same long-term result).
 I take this responsibility very seriously.

 Here is what is expected of the trombone students at Troy University:

 Lesson times will be determined at the beginning of the semester.
 Lessons will happen weekly.
-There will be occasional dates and times where lessons will be cancelled.
-Rather than trying to schedule make-ups, we have 45-minute lessons regularly to accommodate the difference.
+There will be occasional dates and times where lessons will be cancelled or rescheduled.
+We have 30-minute lessons regularly throughout the semester.

 You are expected to practice every day.
 Though the quantity may vary from day-to-day or person-to-person, Here are some GENERAL guidelines:

 Students enrolled in MUS 1124 (non-major lessons) and are receiving under $2200 of band scholarship assistance are encouraged to practice 14 units per week (roughly 30 minutes a day).

 Students enrolled in MUS 1124 (non-major lessons) and are receiving $2200 or more in band scholarship assistance are required to practice 21 units per week (roughly 45 minutes a day).

 Students enrolled in MUS 2224, 3324, or 4424 (music majors) are required to practice 42 units per week (roughly 2 hours per day).
 This will be a challenge in the fall as Thursdays and most Saturdays will be loaded with band obligations.
 Therefore a student will need to plan the week out in advance to avoid coming up short.